ycpcs/cs335-spring2023/assignments/project.md

 > - Countermeasures
 > - Discussion

-Your presentation should be no more than 5-7 minutes, leaving 2 minutes for Q&A. You should limit your presentation to at most 5 or 6 slides.
+Your presentation should be no more than 5-7 minutes, leaving 2 minutes for Q&A. You should limit your presentation to at most 8 or 9 slides.

 ### Grading

-The project will be graded as a total package based in part on the overall difficulty as well as the quality of the report and (to a lesser extent) the presentation.
+The project will be graded as a total package based in part on the __overall difficulty__ as well as the quality of the report and (to a lesser extent) the presentation.
 This means that selecting a simple project will require a more extensive discussion of results and improvements and vice versa for more challenging project.

 ### Submitting